 Llewyn Davis?
 He’s in the top ten, but I can’t see him in the top 5.
 And not for nothing, but that movie has always felt less like a movie and more like a meditative character study to me.
-Either way, Oscar Issac’s portrayal of Davis has to be one of the best performances in a Coen Brothers’ movie, though.
+Either way, Oscar Issac’s portrayal of Davis must be one of the best performances in a Coen Brothers movie.
 That’s not a bad consolation prize.

 A Non-Ranked List of the Five Best Performances in a Coen Brothers’ Movie: